grnet/eidas-keycloak-extension/howto/README.md

 ### Clients

 Set the necessary clients in order to connect.
 If you want to test the setup without creating a new client you can use the `account-service`.
 Just point your browser at `https://keycloak.domain/auth/realms/eidrealm/account` and press `Sign In`.
+If everything is correctly setup, you will see a form asking for the citizen's country and then automatically redirect to the eIDAS node for the authentication.